gabe565/gh-profile/docs/profile_switch.md

 ### Options

 ```
   -h, --help        help for switch
+  -l, --local-dir   Enables the profile for the current directory using direnv.
 ```

 ### Options inherited from parent commands